Illustrative scenario

 Timetabling

 GCSE option blocks, sixth form subject combinations, staff availability, room types, and period structures entered.
 The AI scheduler generated a complete draft timetable.
-James spent two days reviewing and adjusting — the final timetable confirmed within week three.
+The deputy head spent two days reviewing and adjusting — the final timetable confirmed within week three.

 Week 4